zitadel/zitadel/docs/docs/support/general.md

 ### Supported

-Fully supported features are those that are guaranteed to work as intended and are fully tested by our team.
+Supported features are those that are guaranteed to work as intended and are fully tested by our team.
 If you encounter any issues with a fully supported feature, you can contact us, and we will provide prompt resolution to any issues you may experience.